Side-wall wetting and linear stability of falling films: Theoretical formulation

 \subsection{Numerical method}

-Substituting the expansions (\ref{exp}) into the perturbation governing equations and boundary conditions (\ref{governing_per}-\ref{compatibility}) results in a general eigenvalue problem which is discretized using spectral collocation methods with Chebyshev polynomials in the $y$- and $z$-directions \citep{trefethen2000spectral}.
-The boundary conditions are applied by modifying the spectral differentiation matrices at the appropriate rows.
-Moreover, a two-dimensional mapping is implemented to map the rectangular computational Chebyshev domain to the non-rectangular physical domain which has a curved top boundary resulting from the capillary elevation in the interface.
-The details of the numerical mapping can be found in appendix \ref{Appendix_B}.
-Finally, the eigenvalue problem is solved using the QZ algorithm, where the solution consists of the eigenvalues ($\omega$) which is the perturbation complex angular frequency, and the eigenfunctions ($ \boldsymbol{\hat{u}}, \hat{p}, \hat{h}$) which are the perturbation amplitudes.
+Substituting the expansions (\ref{exp}) into the linearized governing equations and boundary conditions (\ref{governing_per}-\ref{compatibility}) results in a general eigenvalue problem.
+This problem is discretized using spectral collocation methods with Chebyshev polynomials in both the wall-normal ($y$) and spanwise ($z$) directions \citep{trefethen2000spectral}.
+The boundary conditions are enforced by appropriately modifying the corresponding rows of the spectral matrices.

+A two-dimensional mapping is implemented to transform the non-rectangular physical domain into the rectangular computational Chebyshev domain, which accounts for the curved free surface associated with the meniscus.
+Further details on the numerical mapping are provided in appendix \ref{Appendix_B}.
+The resulting eigenvalue problem is solved using the QZ algorithm, where the solution consists of the eigenvalues ($\omega$), and the associated eigenfunctions ($ \boldsymbol{\hat{u}}, \hat{p}, \hat{h}$) which represent the perturbation amplitudes.

+With regard to the slip length $l_s$, prescribing a physically realistic molecular value is not computationally feasible, as molecular slip lengths are typically on the nanometer scale \citep{eggers2004characteristic}, which is far below feasible numerical resolutions.
+Consequently, the slip length in the present formulation does not represent its exact molecular value, instead, it serves as an effective parameter that regularizes the singularity at the side walls, with its value linked to grid resolution \citep{renardy2001numerical,afkhami2009mesh}.
+For the results reported here, the non-dimensional slip length is chosen to be $10^{-2}$, while the minimum grid spacing is fixed to $\Delta z_{min} = 1 \times 10^{-3}$.
+Grid convergence tests and a detailed discussion on the sensitivity of the results to the slip length are presented in Appendix \ref{slip_length}.